 - While their intro APRs are nearly identical, they do differ in ongoing APRs and balance transfer fees, which may sway your decision when choosing between the Citi Diamond Preferred vs. BankAmericard.

-The BankAmericard® credit card and Citi® Diamond Preferred® Card are both low-cost credit cards featuring zero-interest periods on both purchases and balance transfers.
-Whether you’re looking to pay down debt or finance a large purchase, taking advantage of an introductory 0 percent APR can be a great way to save money on the interest that would normally accrue on your balance.
+The BankAmericard® credit card and Citi® Diamond Preferred® Card both feature introductory APR offers and $0 annual fees.
+Whether you’re looking to pay down debt or finance a large purchase, taking advantage of a 0 percent intro APR offer can be a great way to save money on the interest that would normally accrue on your balance.

 |BankAmericard||Citi Diamond Preferred|

 BankAmericard vs. Citi Diamond Preferred highlights